Summer Salad Dressing Recipes

 Blend in a food processor, chill, and serve.

 I’ve been tossing this dressing with diced zucchini and grape tomatoes.
-Then I put that mixture over a bed of baby power greens like kale, spinach, chard and then top with pumpkin seeds or feta.
+Then I put that mixture over a bed of baby power greens like kale, spinach, and chard, and top it with pumpkin seeds or feta.
 Yum!

 Share This Post: